 The International Student Exchange Program offers students the opportunity to study, experience and learn from exposure to different regional, cultural, and ethnic perspectives and to broaden their educational background.
-A qualified, full-time undergraduate student may participate in the exchange program for an entire academic year and live in one of 50 countries.
+A qualified, full-time undergraduate student may participate in the exchange program for a semester and live in one of 50 countries. www.isep.org

-www.isep.org